Raedanwin/Showaholic-front-end/README.md

   I used React and Skeleton for my front end and Flask and PostSQL for my backend.

 Link to live site: </br>
-  I couldn't deploy it to heroku so no link.
+  I couldn't deploy it to heroku so no link, but will try to get it deployed soon.

 Unsolved problems: </br>
   1. Some routes by still be tangled, I think I sorted them all out but there could still be some that don't go to the right spot. </br>